pavitramehra/cs6964/README.md

-# Connect the Database in Jupyter notebook
+# Testing the Database connection in Jupyter notebook

-Open/create the notebook in your container and enter and execute the following script:
+Open/create a notebook in your container and enter and execute the following script in a code cell:

 ```python
 import sqlalchemy